nikwin/nikwin.github.io/_posts/2018-12-26-noninteractivity.md

 title: "There Is No Reason To Be Against Non-Interactivity In Video Games"
 tag: articles
 date: 2018-12-26
-desc: An examination of reasons to disapprove of non-interactive games in general.
+desc: "An examination of reasons to disapprove of non-interactive games in general."
 ---

 ## The Basic Argument